syrjs/core/docsmd/api.md

   constructor() {
     // runs when object is created in javascript
   }

   render() {
     // when what this class should return as it's rendering tree }

   componentDidMount() {
     // this fires when component has been added to the rendering surface }

   componentWillUnmount() {
     // fires when component is removed from rendering surface }

   componentWillUpdate() {
+    // fires immediately before rendering when new props or state are being received }

+  shouldComponentUpdate() {
     // fires before component will update, you can return false
     // to prevent an update
   }

   componentDidUpdate() {
     // component updated, runs after the component state was changed }